Praxis· Applied AI Studio · NYC

 01 ·Context

-Two hours every morning, four attorneys, fifteen tabs each.
+Two hours every morning, one attorney, fifteen tabs.

-Each attorney was scanning fifteen tabs every morning to track new data-breach disclosures across federal, state, and private-sector sources.
-Two hours per day, per attorney.
+The attorney was scanning and sorting fifteen tabs every morning to track new data-breach disclosures across federal, state, and private-sector sources.
+Up to two hours per day.
 Outputs went into shared spreadsheets the team had to reconcile against.

 The cost was attorney time spent on triage that an entry-level paralegal could not do safely.
 Some sources required judgment about scope, jurisdiction, or partner-relevance, so the work stayed at the partner level.
 The bottleneck was structural.